jdogresorg/Broadcast-Token-Naming-System/docs/BTNS-420.md

 ### Rules
 - Any destroyed `token` supply should be debited from broadcasting address balances

 ## DISPENSER command
-This `ACTION` allows one to create a vending machine to dispense `tokens` when triggered
+This command creates a vending machine to dispense `tokens` when triggered

 `PARAM` options:
 - `GIVE_TICK` - 1 to 5 characters in length (required)